-It follows that the characteristic function of $z_w$ is given by
+It follows that the characteristic function of $Z_w$ is given by

-where $\phi(\cdot)$ is the characteristic function of $z$. ~\\~\\ In general, these distributions do not have a mean direction or centering parameter and therefore we introduce a centering parameter $t$ as follows
+where $\phi(\cdot)$ is the characteristic function of $Z$.
+In general, these distributions do not have a mean direction or centering parameter, and therefore we construct the ``centered wrapped" probability function with a centering parameter $t$ as follows,

-Choosing the domain of $t$ as $\mathbb{Z}_m$ ensures probabilities are well defined without changing the domain of the distribution.
-Some examples are given below. \begin{itemize} \item[] Example 4.
-Centered wrapped Poisson distribution: If $x$ has the Poisson distribution with mean $\lambda$, then from equation (\ref{eq:pmf_wrapdisc}) , $x_w$ has the wrapped Poisson distribution with the probability function
+Choosing the domain of $t$ as $\mathbb{Z}_m$ ensures probabilities are well defined without changing the domain of the distribution. \begin{eg} Centered wrapped Poisson distribution: For the Poisson distribution with mean $\lambda$, the wrapped Poisson distribution has the probability function